kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## No matter how carefully you plan your goals they will never be more than pipe dreams unless you pursue them with gusto. - W. Clement Stone
+    ## Do what you can.
+Want what you have.
+Be who you are. - Forrest Church